arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 |-----------------|----------|--------------|-------------|----------|
 | #1              | I1       | analog01     | Analog      | UINT     |

 Opta™ has available 8x I/O ports that can be programmed either as analog or digital.
 You will select port number one and assign the `analog01` as the variable.
-The 'IO Type' must be 'Analog' and the 'Type' will update based on the selection of the 'IO Type' property.
+The 'IO Type' must be 'Analog' and the 'Type' will update based on the selection of the 'IOType' property.

 The 'Programmable inputs mapping' table should look as the following image: